ruby/www.ruby-lang.org/en/news/_posts/2016-06-20-ruby-2-4-0-preview1-released.md

 Ruby 2.4.0-preview1 is the first preview of Ruby 2.4.0.
-This preview1 is released earlier than usual because it has so many new features and improvements are included.
+This preview1 is released earlier than usual because it has so many new features and improvements.
-Feel free to send feedback since you can still change the features.
+Feel free to [send feedback](https://bugs.ruby-lang.org/projects/ruby/wiki/HowToReport) since you can still change the features.

 ## [Unify Fixnum and Bignum into Integer](https://bugs.ruby-lang.org/issues/12005)

 Though [ISO/IEC 30170:2012](http://www.iso.org/iso/iso_catalogue/catalogue_tc/catalogue_detail.htm?csnumber=59579) doesn't specify the detail of Integer, CRuby has two visible Integer classes: Fixnum and Bignum.
-Ruby 2.4 unifies those into Integer.
+Ruby 2.4 unifies them into Integer.

 ## [String case mapping methods supports Unicode](https://bugs.ruby-lang.org/issues/10085)